zextras/tech-doc/source/_includes/_usage/wsc.rst

 same as the corresponding *Actions* and *Members* box in the textual chat, and the *Chat* on the bottom.

+A user who is trying to enter a Group Meeting will enter the *waiting room*; here, the user remains until a Moderator grants the access;
+if the Meeting ends before entering, the user is notified that the meeting has ended.

-On the bottom of the main area, the *Action Bar* allows to change or disable the devices, to share the screen, to change the mode of the call (see next section), or to leave the Meeting.
+On the bottom of the
+main area, the *Action Bar* allows to change or disable the devices, to share the screen, to change the mode of the call (see next section), or to leave the Meeting.
 Next to the red :bdg-warning:`leave meeting` button appears the duration of the meeting.

 .. note:: Leaving a meeting requires a confirmation click on the button.